 - Identifying other parties that share fault for the accident

 At Naqvi, we put decades of combined experience to work for our personal injury clients.
 Remember, once you agree to a settlement, you’ll be signing a release of liability.
 This means you can’t ask the defendant to give you more compensation later— even if your medical condition takes a turn for the worse.
 There is a lot riding on negotiating an effective settlement.
 In our experience, insurance adjusters will take a victim more seriously once they know a lawyer is representing them.

 Contact Naqvi for a Free Case Evaluation

 Receiving a fair settlement is hard work.
 Many injured victims would prefer to focus on rehabbing their injuries instead of writing letters and haggling with an insurance adjuster for compensation.
-Hire the best lawyer you can find to be your voice in the negotiation process.
+Hire the best personal injury lawyer you can find to be your voice in the negotiation process.

 The legal team at Naqvi knows how to negotiate with the insurance adjusters.
 Call us today to speak with an attorney.